Chenning04/peigy/docs/source/piegy.figures.rst

     V Population - Payoff Correlation

-So far we have made lots of plots about this simulation and walked you through the majority of our ``piegy.figures`` functions.
+So far we have introduced most of our ``piegy.figures`` functions and basic usages.
 Explore the rest as well!